BETALAB-team/NEST-SynElProf/README.md

 > git clone https://github.com/BETALAB-team/NEST-UBEM-processing-tools.git

 *Note: If you download the file as a zip file, you should first extract it.

+## Install the library

+From your terminal:

+> pip install path/to/NEST-SynElProf

+## Run an example

+Run the example.py file to calculate the residential electric profiles.

 ## Acknowledgements